1. Which of the following is the simplest member of organic compounds?

 Explanation: Classes of organic compounds are those which involves organic compounds such as carbon, hydrogen and oxygen.
 Hence, electro compounds is not a class of organic compounds.

-7. Organic compounds can be classified even based upon the function groups.
-Identify the one which is not a functional group?
+8. Organic compounds can be classified even based upon the function groups.
+Which of the following is not a functional group?

 Explanation: Isocyanide is a compound and it is not a functional group.

-8. Identify the one which does not come under the organic addition reaction?
+9. Which of the following does not come under the organic addition reaction?

 Explanation: Dehydration comes under elimination reaction and hence it does not come under addition reaction.